 As social media continues to grow, it becomes more and more apparent that why people participate in it changes just as much as how they do.
 At different stages in their lives people are looking for different things—and how they use social media is informed by those unique needs.

 Senior citizens, for example, use social media differently.
 The significant time they have to use social media makes them greater social campaign targets than one’s gut might say, and social media holds something unique for these individuals: the chance to look back.
 Communicating with old friends is easier, and the common platforms provide great opportunities to look back on times well spent.
 Even if they don’t participate, they’re watching.

-For those between 34 and 60, social media meanwhile provides an opportunity to constructively interact with one’s environment and strengthen relationships.
+For those between 34 and 60, social media provides an opportunity to constructively interact with one’s environment and strengthen relationships.
 These people are often seeking ways to compartmentalize their social environments through social media.
 They may use one account solely for business activities, while another or even a different platform entirely fulfills family needs.

 For marketers, this data suggests that even when social media is an essential part of a company’s strategy, one approach won’t fit every market.
-Different people are often looking for fundamentally different things out of the time they spend on social media, and a serious consideration of the age group one’s targeting is necessary to get the most out of time and money spent.
+Different people are often looking for fundamentally different things out of the time they spend on social media, and serious consideration of the age group one’s targeting is necessary to get the most out of the time and money spent.

 Prophet CRM could be perfect for you.
 It is a highly customizable, user-friendly CRM embedded in Outlook.
 Prophet integrates seamlessly with your already existing Outlook contacts and workflow so that you can maximize productivity and avoid switching software.

 Prophet CRM upgrades Outlook’s native contact manager and adds an advanced company and opportunity manager to make tracking records easier.
 With key features such as document generation, sales automation, reporting, and analytics, Prophet is more than just an extension of Outlook.